menu

 Setting & Lifestyle

 Springville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Springville’s overall crime rate is lower than average for the country.
+Finally, Springville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Springville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Springville doesn't have a public transportation system that people use for their commute.

 Demographics

-The education level of Springville citizens is a little higher than the average for US cities and towns: 21.32% of adults in Springville have at least a bachelor's degree.
+The citizens of Springville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.32% of adults in Springville having a bachelor's degree or advanced degree.

 The per capita income in Springville in 2018 was $29,903, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $119,612 for a family of four.
 However, Springville contains both very wealthy and poor people as well.